Skip to main content

 Acquired Brain Injury (ABI) Neuropsychology Services

 This service provides comprehensive assessment of thinking, emotional, and behavioural skills (e.g., memory, mood, self-control).
 The assessment helps identify cognitive and behavioural strengths and weaknesses to make recommendations for strategies to improve your daily functioning.
-The assessment can also help guide rehabilitation, return to work or school planning.
+The assessment can also help guide rehabilitation, return to work, or return to school planning.
+Referrals are only accepted from Nova Scotia Health specialty clinics such as Neurology, Neurosurgery, and Outpatient ABI Clinic.

 Contact